Bay Area Bike Rides

 The Bay Area is a perfect place for cycling.
 We have rideable weather all year, a vast array of terrain and scenery, and great cycling roads all over the place.
 We also have a transit system that allows bikes; the combination of BART and bike can get you to all of the best places to ride, car-free.

-I organize recreational rides for friends of different backgrounds, ranging from serious racing cyclists to people doing fun rides for the first time in their adult lives.
-Each of the rides listed here starts at a BART station, and most have options for beginning, intermediate, and advanced cyclists.
-The routes start off together, so groups can ride together and peel off for their own ride when appropriate.
-You can do them in the order presented here, which is a good training ride series, or just do the ones that look fun.
+These routes are designed for riders of different backgrounds, ranging from serious racing cyclists to people doing fun rides for the first time in their adult lives.
+Each of the rides listed here starts and ends at a BART station, focused on Oakland, Berkeley, and San Francisco, with rides going through the East Bay, Marin County, and the Peninsula.
+Most have options for beginning, intermediate, and advanced cyclists, and the routes start off together, so groups can ride together and peel off for their own ride when appropriate.
+You can do them in the order presented here, which is a good training ride series, or just pick the ones that look fun.
 Ride Bike!

 |Happy Valley||Orinda||Easy: 10.5km|